- Search The Registry

 - My Account

-*Bernard Shaw was born this date in 1940.
-He is an African American television journalist.
+*Bernard Shaw was born on this date in 1940.
+He was a Black television journalist.

 Born in Chicago, Illinois, he attended the University of Illinois at Chicago from 1963 to 1968.
-He served in the U.S. Marine Corps including stints in Hawaii and at Marine Corps Air Station, Cherry Point, NC, where in 1962 he was a "Message Center" specialist as a Corporal, E-4.
+He served in the U.S. Marine Corps, including stints in Hawaii and at Marine Corps Air Station, Cherry Point, NC, wherein in 1962 he was a "Message Center" specialist as a Corporal, E-4.
 He had a passionate interest in the print media, clipping articles from newspapers, often traveling at weekends to Washington, DC ("Big W").
-He cultivated an acquaintance with Walter Cronkite, and had an interest in baseball.
+He cultivated an acquaintance with Walter Cronkite and had an interest in baseball.